kfachikov/QUIZZZZ/docs/agendas/meeting6.md

 ## Closing
 - Choose the next chairperson and notetakers.
   - Chairperson — Julius
-  - Notetakers —  Kaloyan and Monica
+  - Notetakers —  Kaloyan and Kayra